duttaab/trg/README.md

 ##### Design Principle
 *Based on design principle separation of concerns (SoC) the MVC pattern is used to break up the application into:*
 1. *API/Controller layer*
-   - *Provides the endpoint for the REST requests and frames the response.*
+   - *Provides the endpoints for the REST requests and frames the response.*
 2. *Service layer*
    - *MAP request validation and processing.*
 3. *Data Model layer*
    - *Container for MAP parameters.*
+   - *MAP Statistics*
+4. *Data Access Object Pattern*
+   - *Interfaces for in-memory storage of request statistics*
-3. *Exception Handler*
+5. *Exception Handler*
-   - *A global execption handler for API/MAP message processing.*
+   - *A global exception handler for API/MAP message processing.*

+ ##### Endpoint URL
+ *To generate encoded bytes for MAP-ALERT-SERVICE-CENTRE - POST /localhost:8080/map/alertservice/v3* *To generate encoded bytes for MAP-READY-FOR-SM - POST /localhost:8080/map/readyforsm/v3* *To get statistics - GET /localhost:8080/map/stats/v3*

  ##### Sample Outputs
  *Project folder 'postman' contains screen shots of HTTP requests for both the MAP messages*